St Joseph's Convent, Taunton: History

-Originally, the site was intended to be a hospital; on the first stone, which was laid in September 1772, the engraving describes the building as "a general hospital, for the relief of the sick poor."
+Originally, the site was intended to be a hospital.
+On the first stone that was laid in September 1772, the engraving describes the building as "a general hospital, for the relief of the sick poor."
 That foundation stone was laid by Frederick North, Lord North, the British Prime Minister at the time.
 In 1774, the building work stopped when funds ran out, and shortly after it was sold to recover the debts incurred from building it.
 The building was eventually completed as a personal residence, and came into the hands of James Coles.
 Upon his death, the house, known as Taunton Lodge, was put up for sale.
 This was brought to the attention of a group of Franciscan nuns.
 The nuns had left Bruges in Belgium, and arrived in England in 1794 to avoid persecution during the French Revolution.
 They initially settled in Winchester, but the buildings they utilised there were not suitable for their permanent use, and in October 1806, they were ordered to look for somewhere else to establish themselves.

 Mr Knight of Cannington alerted the nuns to the sale of Taunton Lodge, and they raised the £3,150 required to purchase it.
 They completed the purchase in early May 1807, after some minor quibbles with the Coles family.
 When the abbess visited the Lodge prior to the purchase, she had identified that it would require £1,000 worth of improvements in addition to the money already spent on its acquisition.
 The plans included extending the existing building to gain a staircase and some dormitories for the school girls, and the addition of a new wing that would include a chapel, infirmary, four cells, and rooms for the male chaplain and servants.
 The new building was begun in March 1808, and by June of that year, the entire community had moved from Winchester, despite the work being ongoing.
 The shell of the new body was completed by the autumn of 1808, but the work was delayed due to a lack of finances as £1,908 had already been spent on altering the old building.
 This cost did not include the erection of the new wing, thus the constructions costs were already far surpassing the original estimate.